tillhoffmann1411/node-boilerplate/README.md

 | **models**      | Mongoose models are here defined                                                                   |
 | **routes**      | Define your different routes here.                                                                 |
 | **services**    | Main logic divided according to the data they use.
 This is where database accesses take place.     |

+Feel free to use [commit emojis](https://gitmoji.carloscuesta.me/) for some color and easy to understand commit messages.